Why is Having a Rural Broadband Provider Essential for Modern Farm Businesses?

-That’s a real worry because the farming industry is the bedrock upon which rural communities have been built for generations, and technology is vitally important to meeting current and future challenges.
-Without profitable farms we start to lose the glue that holds those communities together, not to mention the ability to produce our own food and the very custodians of so much of our countryside.
-In Cornwall, where we are based, 80% of land is farmed.
+Technology is vitally important to meeting current and future challenges – without profitable farm,s we start to lose the glue that holds those communities together, not to mention the ability to produce our own food and the very custodians of so much of our countryside.
+In Cornwall, 80% of land is farmed.

-The NFU says broadband is essential for running a modern, efficient, profitable and safe farm business.
+The NFU report also states that broadband is widely accepted as essential for running a modern, efficient, profitable and safe farm business.
 And they’re right.
 As technology continues to get smarter, the precision agricultural tools and machinery that farmers use day-to-day require the internet and a lot of data transfer capability.

 Tools like yield mapping, guidance systems and remote sensors that can tell farmers how much water or fertiliser they need for their crops, all need superfast broadband connectivity to work most effectively.

-And this will become increasingly important as EU subsidies are totally phased out in coming years and replaced with the Environmental Land Management System.
-This will reward farmers who improve the environment and farm more sustainably in the move to a low carbon economy.
+And this will become increasingly important as EU subsidies continue to be phased out and replaced with the Environmental Land Management System.
+This will reward farmers who improve the environment and farm more sustainably in the move to a low-carbon economy.

-There has possibly never been a more opportune moment for farmers to sell their produce direct.
-Coronavirus has without doubt strengthened communities the length and breadth of Britain and laid bare the vulnerabilities of global supply chains.
+There has possibly never been a more opportune moment for farmers to sell their produce directly.
+Coronavirus has, without doubt, strengthened communities throughout the length and breadth of Britain and laid bare the vulnerabilities of global supply chains.

 We have seen instead a renewed sense of localism and an opportunity to create a broader and more stable marketplace that reduces food miles and packaging and focuses on freshness and quality, bringing producers and consumers and communities together.
 What an opportunity.